Melanoma

 ClinicalTrials.gov

-This clinical trialA research study that tests a medical intervention in human volunteers.Click for full explanation → is studying a new treatment for metastatic uveal melanoma, a type of eye cancer that has spread.
-The treatment involves injecting a small amount of radioactive material directly into the tumor.
+This clinical trialA research study that tests a medical intervention in human volunteers.Click for full explanation → is studying the effectiveness of Ensartinib in treating patients with melanoma who have ALK alterations.
 The trial is currently active but not recruiting participants.
+The results of this trial are not yet available.

 Active but not recruiting participants.